Natural Language as Policies: Reasoning for Coordinate-Level Embodied Control with LLMs: Discussion

 \section{Discussion}

-We hypothesized the natural language reasoning process of whole robotics action planning is critical to removing the limitation of existing LLM-based code generation approach and efficiently describing robotics skills for LLMs.
 Overall, our quantitative results demonstrate that the natural language reasoning process has a critical role in performing a better success rate, especially for novel-task generalization.
 On the other hand, our approach does not perform better than other existing approaches in most tasks.

 \textit{Importance of Chain of Thought reasoning:} According to Table. \ref{fig:table_rcot_result} and \ref{fig:table_rcot_result_2}, Chain-of-Thought reasoning is crucial for almost all tasks as our hypothesis mentions.
 The success rate improves from 32\% to 59\% in placement generalization (Table.\ref{fig:table_rcot_result}) with CoT reasoning.
 This result demonstrates that a natural language reasoning step is a critical component in producing low-level action prediction, especially for novel task generalization (Table.\ref{fig:table_rcot_result_2}).